 He who knows does not speak as only from the silent space outside the now can one observe and ultimately come to know the now.

 He who speaks is an actor in the play of life.
-For actors, the play is a drama.
+For actors, the play is a tragedy; as every actor eventually dies.

 He who knows is the audience.
-For the audience, the play is a comedy.
+For the audience, the play is a comedy; wherein people take their selves seriously.
 He who laughs cannot speak.

 He who knows delights in watching the play; an experience he cares not interrupt by speaking which would transition him from being the audience and into an actor.